dchambers/mochito/README.md

   5. Mocked methods are only given the ability to verify expectations after some expectations have been added, often preventing the use of the mock when it's first created.
-  6. You need to remember to verify your expectations in you tear down methods or tests may pass when they shouldn't.
+  6. The `mock()` function returns a configurator object rather than the mock itself, which is somewhat confusing.
-  6. The `mock()` function returns a configurator object rather than the mock itself, which is more confusing.
+  7. You need to remember to verify your expectations in your tear down methods or tests may pass when they shouldn't.
-  7. Its deep equality checking method doesn't consider an array to be the same as an argument array containing the same items.
+  8. Its deep equality checking method doesn't consider an array to be the same as an argument array containing the same items.

 Unfortunately, JsMockito has some downsides too (which Mochito fixes):